aelstrodt/Google-Search-Console-API-GUI/README.md

-"credentials.json" file -> download OAuth2 Client Id from Google Cloud Console Save "credentials.json" in same directory as gsc_api_gui.py If there is no webmaster_credentials.dat file in your directory a browser window will open when you run the program Follow the steps to log in and copy paste the authentication code from the URL in the browser into the GUI application Authentication code is everything after the "code=" and before the final '#' char
+"credentials.json" file -> download OAuth2 Client Id from Google Cloud Console Save "credentials.json" in same directory as gsc_api_gui.py If there is no webmaster_credentials.dat file in your directory A Browser window will open when you run the program Follow the steps in the browser to login
+Copy paste the authentication code
+From the URL in the browser to the GUI application Authentication code is everything after the "code=" And before the final '#' char